Anchoring effect: Attitude change

 On the contrary of the two previous theories, the attitude change view suggests that individuals' attitude towards an anchor, specifically provided anchors, can heavily affect the extent of the anchoring effect.
 Recall that individuals often seek to confirm their hypothesis rather than objectively evaluating all information.
 When individuals disagree with the provided anchor, they will selectively seek evidence that supports their own attitudes instead of the provided anchor, resulting in an unobserved anchoring effect.
 This theory highlights the idea that the distinct anchoring effect observed with self-generated and provided anchors roots from individual attitude (i.e., does the individual believe in the anchor) rather than the anchors themselves, supporting the integrative theory proposed by Simmons and colleagues.
 Furthermore, supporters of this view have argued that attitude change is an alternative explanation of the anchoring effect.
 Providing an anchor generates favorable attitudes in individuals toward the anchor, biasing consequent judgments.

 Extremeness aversion

 Extremeness aversion is a robust phenomenon where people try to avoid the extremes during decision-making, such as selecting the middle options more often than other extreme options and avoiding reporting the maximum or minimum on a Likert scale.
 This desire to avoid extremes is at least partially responsible for the anchoring effect.
 For instance, upon setting an anchor, participants who were told they could adjust up to 6 units made significantly smaller adjustments compared to those who were told that they could adjust up to 15 units, suggesting that people avoid extremes when making decisions.
 Importantly, the maximum allowable adjustment acted as an anchor that affected the final judgment, highlighting the prevalent aversion to extremes.
 As a result, the final judgment is close to the anchor because people do not want to adjust too close to the extremes.

+Neuroscience basis

+Some research has explored neural mechanisms underlying the anchoring effect.
+Studies of individual differences report that mixed-handed individuals show larger anchoring effects than strongly handed individuals, a pattern consistent with differences in interhemispheric interaction.
+Electrophysiological work provides additional evidence: EEG studies suggest that externally presented anchors function as semantic primes that shape the cognitive and affective context in which judgments are formed.
+Higher anchors are associated with increased P2 and late positive potential (LPP) amplitudes, indicating greater anticipatory attention and expectations of stronger or more aversive outcomes.
+Research using EEG and fMRI in management-related judgment tasks further shows that anchor values engage distinct semantic and evaluative networks.
+Higher anchors produce stronger EEG power in value-judgment stages, and fMRI experiments reveal different reaction-time profiles and neural activation patterns for feasible, infeasible, and no-anchor conditions during both comparison and decision phases.